Ferns & Focus

 Zantedeschia aethiopica

-The Zantedeschia aethiopica, widely known as the Calla Lily, is a sophisticated perennial prized for its iconic, trumpet-shaped white spathes and vibrant yellow spadices.
+The Zantedeschia aethiopica, widely known as the Calla Lily, is a polished perennial grown for its popular, trumpet-shaped white spathes and bright yellow spadices.
 Its glossy, dark green, arrow-shaped leaves provide a lush backdrop, making it a favorite for both indoor displays and elegant floral arrangements.
+Give it bright, indirect light, moderate humidity, and steady moisture in a planter with drainage holes.

 Light